Propagation of singularities and Fredholm analysis for the time-dependent Schr\"odinger equation: Introduction and statement of results

 \subsection{Parabolic calculus}

 We begin by developing the calculus of parabolic pseudodifferential operators on $\mathbb{R}^{n + 1}$.
-These are quantizations of symbols $S^{m,l}_{par}(\mathbb{R}^{n + 1})$, defined using the standard spatial weight function $(1 + |z|^2 + t^2)^{1/2}$ and the \textit{parabolic} weight function $(1 + |\zeta|^4 + \tau^2)^{1/4}$ in the dual variables.
-Thus, unlike usual pseudodifferential operators, classical parabolic PsiDO's do not have principal symbols that are homogeneous functions on $\tau, \zeta$ in the standard sense but instead are homogeneous with respect to the \emph{parabolic scaling}
+These are quantizations of symbols $S^{m,l}_{\mathrm{par}}(\mathbb{R}^{n + 1})$, of fibre (or differential) order $m$ and spacetime order $l$, defined using the standard spacetime weight function $(1 + |z|^2 + t^2)^{1/2}$ and the \textit{parabolic} weight function $(1 + |\zeta|^4 + \tau^2)^{1/4}$ in the dual variables --- see \eqref{symbolest} for the precise definition.
+Thus, unlike usual pseudodifferential operators, classical parabolic pseudodifferential operators do not have principal symbols that are homogeneous functions on $\tau, \zeta$ in the standard sense but instead are homogeneous with respect to the \emph{parabolic scaling}

-In particular, the behavior in the spacetime variables $(z, t)$ is assumed to be uniformly symbolic in the usual sense.
-All of this is accomplished through the introduction of radial compactification of spacetime and parabolic compactification of the scattering cotangent bundle, ${}^{sc} \overline{T}^{*}_{par}(\mathbb{R}^{n + 1})$.
-As in other Fredholm analysis of non-elliptic operators, it is convenient to have variable order Sobolev spaces at our disposal, and in our case, as it is only necessary to have variable spatial decay weights, we define spaces of pseudodifferential operators, $\Psi^{s, \mathsf{l}}_{par}(\mathbb{R}^{n + 1})$, for constant $s \in \mathbb{R}$ and $\mathsf{l} \in S^{0,0}_{par}(\mathbb{R}^{n + 1})$.
-Here $s$ is the order of (parabolic) differential regularity and $\mathsf{l}$ is the spatial decay order.
+In addition, the behavior in the spacetime variables $(z, t)$ is assumed to be uniformly symbolic in the usual sense.
+All of this is accomplished through the introduction of radial compactification of spacetime and parabolic compactification of the scattering cotangent bundle, ${}^{sc} \overline{T}^{*}_{\mathrm{par}}(\mathbb{R}^{n + 1})$.
+As in other Fredholm analysis of non-elliptic operators, it is convenient to have variable order Sobolev spaces at our disposal, and in our case, as it is only necessary to have variable spatial decay weights, we define spaces of pseudodifferential operators, $\Psi^{s, \sw}_{\mathrm{par}}(\mathbb{R}^{n + 1})$, for constant $s \in \mathbb{R}$ and $\sw \in S^{0,0}_{\mathrm{par}}(\mathbb{R}^{n + 1})$.
+Here $s$ is the order of (parabolic) differential regularity and $\sw$ is the spatial decay order.
 Then choosing an elliptic and invertible element $A$ of this space, we define

 for any sufficiently large $M, N$.
 In this space, the (parabolic) differential order is fixed at $s$, but the order of decay at spacetime infinity varies microlocally.

 The Schr\"odinger operator is a differential operator of order $(2, 0)$ lying in this parabolic calculus, whose characteristic set $\Sigma(P)$ contains two disjoint `radial sets' $\mathcal{R}_\pm$ mentioned above.
 These are submanifolds of sources ($-$) and sinks ($+$) for the rescaled Hamilton flow on the characteristic set $\Sigma(P)$.
 We show that this parabolic calculus enjoys structures and features similar to those of Melrose's scattering calculus, including extensions of the notions of characteristic set and rescaled-Hamilton flow to the boundaries, introduced by compactification, at both spacetime and fiber infinity.
 As in the scattering calculus, this allows one to formulate and prove propagation estimates, including at the radial sets $\mathcal{R}_\pm$, uniformly up to spacetime and fibre infinity.
 By adapting positive commutator estimates introduced originally by H\"ormander, and developed by Melrose \cite{RBMSpec} and Vasy \cite{VD2013}, to the parabolic calculus, we prove microlocal propagation estimates for $P$ in each region of phase space, which we put together to obtain global Fredholm estimates.
 These take the form, in the setting of Theorem~\ref{thm:sob.invertible},